PeraltaFrian/photo-sharing/README.md

 # PART D:
 ## Design Routes and Implement Cache Control
-I have defined five core routes in the Photo Sharing App.
+I have defined six core routes in the Photo Sharing App.
 Each route serves a clear purpose and includes an appropriate caching policy that balances speed with security.
 All cache control strategies are explicitly documented and tailored to the app’s needs.

 - Route 1: GET /photos

-      Purpose: Returns all photo posts from Contentful to populate the gallery view.
+        - Purpose: Returns all photo posts from Contentful to populate the gallery view.
-      Caching Policy: Cache-Control: public, max-age=300, stale-while-revalidate=60
+        - Caching Policy: Cache-Control: public, max-age=300, stale-while-revalidate=60
-      Reason: Improves performance by letting browsers and CDNs cache the photo feed for 5 minutes.
+        - Reason: Improves performance by letting browsers and CDNs cache the photo feed for 5 minutes.
 The stale-while-revalidate directive allows the browser to serve a slightly outdated version while revalidating in the background — speeding up response time without sacrificing freshness.
-      Security: Only public data is included (image, description, likes), so caching poses no privacy risk.
+        - Security: Only public data is included (image, description, likes), so caching poses no privacy risk.

 - Route 2: GET /photos/:id

-      Purpose: Retrieves a specific photo by its unique ID.
+        - Purpose: Retrieves a specific photo by its unique ID.
-      Caching Policy: Cache-Control: public, max-age=300
+        - Caching Policy: Cache-Control: public, max-age=300
-      Reason: Individual photo content is static and safe to cache short-term.
+        - Reason: Individual photo content is static and safe to cache short-term.
 Helps reduce server load and speeds up page transitions.
-I am not using it now for my front-end but I intend to use it in future phases of the assignment.
+I included it in my server.js but I am not using it now for my front-end, I intend to use it in future phases of the assignment.
-      Security: Currently, all photos are public.
-In future versions, sensitive images could be role-restricted.
+        - Security: Currently, all photos are public.
+In future phases, sensitive images could be role-restricted.

 - Route 3: POST /photos

-      Purpose: Allows users to upload new photos via the form.
+        - Purpose: Allows users to upload new photos via the form.
-      Caching Policy: Cache-Control: no-store
+        - Caching Policy: Cache-Control: no-store
-      Reason: Upload routes involve user input and should never be cached.
+        - Reason: Upload routes involve user input and should never be cached.
 Ensures that no sensitive data or file references are stored in the browser or intermediary caches.
-      Security: Prevents replay attacks or accidental resubmissions by keeping responses out of cache entirely.
+        - Security: Prevents replay attacks or accidental resubmissions by keeping responses out of cache entirely.

 - Route 4: POST /photos/:id/like

-      Purpose: Lets users like a photo, incrementing its like count up to a maximum.
+        - Purpose: Lets users like a photo, incrementing its like count up to a maximum.
-      Caching Policy: Cache-Control: no-store
+        - Caching Policy: Cache-Control: no-store
-      Reason: Likes should reflect real-time interaction.
+        - Reason: Likes should reflect real-time interaction.
 Prevents stale data or incorrect like counts due to caching.
-      Security: Ensures accurate and immediate updates to content stored on the server.
+        - Security: Ensures accurate and immediate updates to content stored on the server.

 - Route 5: GET /health

-      Purpose: Health check for uptime and monitoring tools.
+        - Purpose: Health check for uptime and monitoring tools.
-      Caching Policy: Cache-Control: no-store
+        - Caching Policy: Cache-Control: no-store
-      Reason: This health check improves reliability by enabling automatic monitoring and maintenance of the application in production.
+        - Reason: This health check improves reliability by enabling automatic monitoring and maintenance of the application in production.
 It is no-store because this route should not be cache.
 Every request should return fresh, real-time status.
 Caching could lead to false positives or hide downtime.
-      Security: Only basic non-sensitive status info returned.
+        - Security: Only basic non-sensitive status info returned.
 It is safe to keep this endpoint publicly accessible for monitoring purposes.

-- Route 5: GET / (Static files: HTML, JS, CSS)
+- Route 6: GET / (Static files: HTML, JS, CSS)

-      Purpose: Serves the UI and frontend logic from the /public directory.
+        - Purpose: Serves the UI and frontend logic from the /public directory.
-      Caching Policy: Cache-Control: public, max-age=600
+        - Caching Policy: Cache-Control: public, max-age=600
-      Reason: These files rarely change during active use, so caching them for 10 minutes improves load time.
+        - Reason: These files rarely change during active use, so caching them for 10 minutes improves load time.
 Suitable for client-side assets like stylesheets and scripts.
-      Security: As these files don’t contain sensitive info, caching them is safe and efficient.
+        - Security: As these files don’t contain sensitive info, caching them is safe and efficient.

 ## Caching Strategy
 Each route was analyzed to determine whether its content benefits from caching and whether that caching could introduce security risks.